Strategies for Safety and Solidarity: Understanding protection through creativity in South Sudan and Colombia

 Visualising early warning and preparedness in civilian protection: Investigating local vernaculars of community adaptations to insecurity

-Using three field research sites in South Sudan, this research will investigate Early Warning as understood, communicated and interpreted by local communities.
+Using three field research sites in South Sudan, this research investigated Early Warning as understood, communicated and interpreted by local communities.
 Early Warning is a fundamental aspect of Civilian Protection in response to threats from types of violence (political, criminal and cattle raiding) perpetrated by both state and non-state groups.
-Steered by two South Sudanese field researchers with excellent peacebuilding and humanitarian networks, the project engages a semiotic approach to investigate symbols and signs in Early Warning messaging, and how these are diffused, amplified and received in areas of low literacy where communication is mostly non-textual and sometimes non-verbal.
-This methodology also provides a suitable bridge for local perceptions and understandings to inform legal, training and policy frameworks using our existing networks.
+Steered by two South Sudanese field researchers with excellent peacebuilding and humanitarian networks, the project engaged a semiotic approach to investigate symbols and signs in Early Warning messaging, and how these are diffused, amplified and received in areas of low literacy where communication is mostly non-textual and sometimes non-verbal.
+This methodology also provided a suitable bridge for local perceptions and understandings to inform legal, training and policy frameworks using our existing networks.
 This research builds on the PI’s previous South Sudan fieldwork, and his research projects exploring local Early Warning and protection mechanisms to strengthen accessing and acting on such information.
 Our research is based on the premise that although multiple international frameworks exist, there are religious, cultural and tribal practices and perspectives which are highly relevant, organically produced and actionable.
 However, they have few formal links to policy statements and conventions, and remain under-studied.

 Research Team: